greenpixels/godot-arch/ReadMe.md

 - Add this file or all files to `ignorePatterns:` -> `rule-root-node-is-file-name-pascal:`

 ### Rule: `"Scene Nodes Are Pascal Case"`
-Checks whether the nodes inside of a scene tree are all written in `PascalCase`
+Checks whether the nodes inside a scene tree are all written in `PascalCase`

+> All non-scene files are automatically ignored as they don't have any nodes.

 I would recommend turning this rule on for every `.tscn`-file.